ilknurbas/Computer-Graphics/README.md

 # COMP.CE.430 Computer Graphics
- My solutions to the project of Tampere University's COMP.CE.430 Computer Graphics course in 2023-2024.
+ My solutions to the assignments of Tampere University's COMP.CE.430 Computer Graphics course in 2023-2024.

- Assignments include such topics:
+ assignments include such topics:

   `Rasterization pipeline`